zrodis/clocktower/README.md

 ### notes

+• The sky changes according to the time!

-• I deviated a bit by trying to create inputs that would prevent the user from using the wrong format.
-I feel it's a more natural solution in React.
+• I deviated from one bit of the instructions by creating inputs that would prevent the user from using the wrong format, instead of using explicit error messages.

 • The tests cases from the original notes are in src/tests/dingcount.test.js and can be run using `npm run tests`.

 • It works on mobile, although I only tested on my own phone, an iPhone6.

-• The sky changes according to the time!

 ## Original KBRA notes